Sport Huancayo

-The Club Sport Huancayo is a Peruvian professional football club based in Huancayo, Peru.
+Club Sport Huancayo is a Peruvian professional football club based in Huancayo, Peru.
 It was founded in 2007 by Raúl Rojas and Édgar Araníbar.
 The club has been playing in the Peruvian Primera División since 2009, having gained promotion from winning the 2008 Copa Perú.

 History

 Founding

 On February 7, 2007, Huancaína Sport Club was founded by the initiative of a beer company led by Raúl Rojas and Édgar Araníbar, which purchased the playing rights of Club Escuela de Fútbol Huancayo, who was at that time playing in the Liga Distrital de El Tambo.
 In 2008, the club changed its name to Sport Huancayo to better identify themselves with the city of Huancayo, where the club is based in.